ShrekBytes/WordGlance/README.md

 A: Nope!
 Works instantly after installation.

 **Q: Does it work on mobile?**
-A: Designed for desktop browsers.
-Mobile support depends on your browser.
+A: Yes it works flawlessly on both desktop and mobile.

 **Q: Is my data safe?**
 A: Yes!
 Everything stays in your browser.
 No data is sent to us.